Back to all

 ITB Berlin

-The ECF attends the ITB Berlin, the world's leading travel trade show, every year, promoting EuroVelo 15 – The Rhine Cycle Route at a booth.
+ECF attends ITB Berlin, the world's leading travel trade show, every year, promoting EuroVelo 15 – Rhine Cycle Route at a booth.
 Hundreds of route maps (flyers) and handbooks are handed out.
-EuroVelo 15 is each time promoted at panel discussions Cycle Tourism Day organised by ECF in cooperation with the ITB and ADFC.
+EuroVelo 15 is each time promoted at panel discussions Cycle Tourism Day organised by ECF in cooperation with ITB and ADFC.